[macOS Format] APFS vs Mac OS Extended - Qiling

 Cons:

-APFS is the default option in the latest macOS versions.
-Moreover, if you have solid-state drives and flash storage devices, APFS is more suitable.
-But, if you have hybrid hard drives or mechanical hard disks, Mac OS Extended is a better option.
+APFS is the default file system option in the latest macOS versions, and is particularly well-suited for solid-state drives and flash storage devices.
+However, if you have hybrid hard drives or mechanical hard disks, Mac OS Extended may be a better option.

 Conclusion

-Both APFS and Mac OS Extended are file systems that support all Mac systems.
-Choosing the best file system depends on the macOS running and the drive type.
-For instance, APFS is best for Mac devices operating on macOS 10.13 High Sierra or later.
-Similarly, Mac OS Extended is perfect for the older macOS versions.
+The choice between APFS and Mac OS Extended file systems depends on the macOS version and drive type.
+APFS is suitable for Mac devices running macOS 10.13 High Sierra or later, while Mac OS Extended is better for older macOS versions.

 Related Articles